-The Code of Ethics & Business Conduct should not be construed or interpreted as creating an employment relationship, a joint venture or other business relationship.
+The Code should not be construed or interpreted as creating an employment relationship, a joint venture or other business relationship.

 Adhering to the Code

 Compliance with this Code and its underlying policies and procedures is required.
 Strict adherence to these standards will protect Regional One Health and its customers from criticism, litigation and embarrassment that might result from alleged or real conflicts of interest or unethical practices.